The Mother Road Route 66

 LEGACY

-I was adopted and raised by a man of an early generation,
+I was adopted and raised by parents of an early generation,

 Not just how to take a photograph,